jocelynz4890/panko-backend/design/concepts/api-spec/apiSpec.md

 - `ranking` must be between 1 and 5.

 **Effects:**
-- Creates a new snapshot with the provided ingredients, pictures (URLs), date, instructions, note, ranking, and associated recipe.
+- Creates a new recipe attempt with the provided ingredients, pictures (URLs), date, instructions, note, ranking, and associated dish.
-- Returns the new snapshot ID.
+- Returns the new recipe ID.

 **Request Body:**
 ```json